Chronophobia

 Chronophobia, also known as prison neurosis, is considered an anxiety disorder describing the fear of time and time moving forward, which is commonly seen in prison inmates.
-Next to prison inmates, chronophobia is also identified in individuals experiencing quarantine due to COVID-19.
+Next to prison inmates, chronophobia was also identified in individuals who experienced quarantine due to COVID-19.
 As time is understood as a specific concept, chronophobia is categorized as a specific phobia.

 The term chronophobia comes from the Greek "chronos", meaning time, and "phobo", meaning fear.

 Symptoms

 Chronophobia manifests in different ways, since every person that experiences this disorder suffers from different symptoms.
 Inmates experience a constant psychological discomfort that is characterized through anxiety, panic, and claustrophobia by the duration and immensity of time.
 The main symptom of chronophobia is a sense of impending danger of loss and the accompanying desire to keep the memory of what happened.
 The most common signs include procrastination, poor planning of the working day, the inability to refuse, distraction and trying to do too much at one time.
 People also report feeling a general lack of time, often associated with fear and difficulty in completing tasks when scheduled or due.